moia-oss/matsim-aws/README.md

 ## Set your AWS credentials in the System environment
 Make sure that your credentials are available as environment variables.

+As an alternative, if your organization supports it, use AWS SSO as described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
+Be careful, the region of the SSO might be different from the region of your target account!
+You can see the parameters you need after logging in, by selecting the "Access Keys" link next to your account.

+Use `aws sso login --profile my-profile` before running the deploy script.

 ## Deploy AWS App

 Run the `1_deployAWSInfrastructure.sh` script.
 This will